MrigankRaman/COL868_Struc2Vec/README.md

 This repository provides an implementation of benchmarking of Struc2Vec on BrightKite and Proteins Dataset For creating the embeddings python2 is required and for the python notebooks python3 is required

-before using this be sure to install the following packages pip install futures pip install fastdtw pip install gensim pip install keras pip install tensorflow
+before using this be sure to install the following packages: pip install futures

+pip install fastdtw

+pip install gensim

+pip install keras

+pip install tensorflow

 Basic Usage: